qudratyunusov/qudratyunusov/Graphics-Driver-Issues.md

 **Vulkan.**
 - Raster pattern requires 'Strict Mode' to be enabled to deal with framebuffer feedback loops, otherwise a diagonal line may be observed on screen between triangle edges.
 - Primitive restart is 'broken'.
 This seems to be a GCN hardware bug as it also affects mesa drivers to some extent.
 Workaround implemented.
+- Fence reset can trigger a driver crash, epsecially on pre-GCN4 hardware.
+Workaround implemented.

 ### NVIDIA (proprietary)
 **OpenGL.**